I’ll be totally candid. I’m writing this in April. I’m putting finishing touches in July. And I left Zurich back in February.

 Mohammed, February 2022

 So with a few days left in my stint in Zurich, I told Mohammed I would be heading back to the States.
-I had been planning a shebang at my apartment (but as these things go, it was to be held at Celli’s) and I told Mohammed to join for a drink.
+I had been planning a farewell party at my apartment (but as these things go, it was to be held at Celli’s) and I told Mohammed to join for a drink.
 I didn’t think he’d come.
-Instead, he proposed dinner––which I couldn’t make unfortunately––and he did show up.
+He did show up.
 Everyone was like “who’s this guy?” as he proceeded into a monologue, saying that not many people speak to him while he works, and how grateful he was that I did.
 He apologized for not bringing a gift and said he would love to show me around his home (Istanbul) sometime.
 Until next time, he said.

 Beatrice’s necklace, February 2022

 It's pretty hard to put this one into words.
 “Iamnotreallysure howtoshowyouIcare butImadeyouthisnecklace hereyougo,” said Beatrice.
-And she held out a necklace in her sweet hands.
+And she held out a necklace in her offering hands.

 --